monicarem/data-science-portfolio/projects.md

 # Projects

-Coming soon!
 I will be adding my data science projects here throughout the semester.

 ---